 BlueJackal was born in 2015 of a desire for, as well as the ever receding possibility of, togetherness.
 We see coming together with all its temporariness, contradictoriness, conflict as well as possibilities.
 As writers, artists, researchers we have often felt compelled by and yet wary of what constitutes the 'limits' or the defining borders of our callings.
 We have realized both, the need to draw these strategic boundaries and the will to dissolve them.
 BlueJackal is a platform for exploring this conundrum in its creative, political and philosophical dimensions.
 We are interested in seeing what 'contamination' and 'cross breeding' through unforeseen associations can bring to this platform.

 Her first solo exhibition titled Painting Dis-ease was held at The Faculty of Fine Arts, M.S.U., Baroda, India in Feb.
 2012 and her second solo titled Landscape and Fall was held at the Ambedkar University Delhi in Feb.
 2018.
 She was in New York as an Apexart fellow for the month of June 2015.
-Shefalee has been a contributor to Chakmak, a children’s magazine published by Eklavya Publications, Bhopal, India.
-She has jointly illustrated (with Lokesh Khodke) Mother, a poem by Kancha Illiah, as part of a project, Different Tales: Stories from Marginal Cultures and Regional Languages (conducted by Anveshi research centre for women’s studies, Hyderabad, India) The book is published as part of a series, by DC books and Mango, Kottayam,Kerela, India 2008.
-She is also the author and illustrator of a children’s book Ten, published by Tulika Publishers, India.
+Shefalee has been a contributor to Chakmak, a children’s magazine and Sandarbh, a magazine for educators published by Eklavya Publications, Bhopal, India.
+She has jointly illustrated (with Lokesh Khodke) Mother, a poem by Kancha Illiah, as part of a project, Different Tales: Stories from Marginal Cultures and Regional Languages (conducted by Anveshi research centre for women’s studies, Hyderabad, India) The book is published as part of a series, by DC books and Mango, Kottayam, Kerala, India 2008.
+She is also the author and illustrator of a children’s book Ten (Tulika books), and has made illustrations for the first eight books in the series titled Adventures of Aditi and her Friends by Suniti Namjoshi, published by Tulika Publishers, India.
 You can see her work on her website.

 Email us at firstname.lastname@example.org